Low-Code/No-Code vs. Traditional Development: An Ultimate Guide For 2025

 TestingFunctionality and usability tests ensure all components of the app are in orderThere are tester and QA engineers to carry out tests to ensure developers’ code works as intended

-DeploymentMost LCNC platforms offer hosting environment from where the apps can be deployedThe app is deployed to a chosen infrastructure, which may involve setting up dedicated servers, databases and network configurations
+DeploymentMost LCNC platforms offer a hosting environment from where the apps can be deployedThe app is deployed to a chosen infrastructure, which may involve setting up dedicated servers, databases, and network configurations

 MaintenanceOften easier due to visual interfacesCan be more complex and time-consuming

-CostGenerally lower development costHigher development costs due to labour
+CostGenerally lower development costHigher development costs due to labor

 Time to MarketFaster time to marketLonger time to market

-ScalabilityCan be limited for highly complex or high-volume applicationsCan be scaled to meet any needs
+ScalabilityCan be limited to highly complex or high-volume applicationsCan be scaled to meet any needs

 Vendor Lock-inPotential risk of vendor lock-inNo vendor lock-in

-SecuritySecurity measures depend on platformFull control over security
+SecuritySecurity measures depend on the platformFull control over security

-Ideal Use Cases Simpler applications, rapid prototyping, automating tasksHighly customised, complex applications, mission-critical systems
+Ideal Use Cases Simpler applications, rapid prototyping, automating tasksHighly customized, complex applications, mission-critical systems

 Ultimately, you don’t have to pick a winner, and there is no battle between the two.
 The right approach to you depends on what you are going to build, and how you want your product to be.
 In some cases, you can combine the two options to leverage the strengths of each and build powerful applications.